Linde, Praxair agree to $65-billion merger outline, ambitious cost savings

-German industrial gases group Linde and U.S. suitor Praxair have agreed an outline for a $65-billion-plus (53 billion pounds) merger, with the combined company to be run out of the United States by Praxair’s chief executive.
+German industrial gases group Linde and U.S. suitor Praxair have agreed an outline for a $65-billion-plus merger, with the combined company to be run out of the United States by Praxair’s chief executive.

 The agreement, unveiled on Tuesday, comes after Praxair provided new assurances to Linde over jobs and corporate governance in Germany, sources have said.